jeffboody/libai/readme-nn.md

-A forward pass is performed on the neural network to make a prediction given some input and simply involves evaluating functions in the function graph from the input to the output.
+A forward pass is performed on the neural network to make a prediction given some input and simply involves evaluating functions in the computation graph from the input to the output.

 Backpropagation
 ---------------

-The backpropagation procedure implements the gradient descent optimization to learn the function parameters by minimizing a loss function with respect to the predicted output (Y) and the desired training output (Yt).
+The backpropagation algorithm implements the gradient descent optimization to learn the function parameters by minimizing a loss function with respect to the predicted output (Y) and the desired training output (Yt).